The sun is shining and the sky is blue. So, it’s time to get yourself to one of these amazing beer gardens in Liverpool.

 Offering beautiful hanging baskets and floral blossoms, you will want to spend a relaxed summer day in The Monro, which is located on Duke Street.

-Look longingly into your partner’s eyes in the romantic garden or just bring all your pals along to spend a day of fun in the gastro pub’s beer garden.
-However, instead of just turning up and hoping for the best, you can reserve your own table to guarantee a seat.
+Enjoy a romantic date night or enjoy a catch up in this cosy beer garden.
+Instead of just turning up and hoping for the best, you can reserve your own table to guarantee a seat.

-There are so many outdoor spaces and beer gardens for you to choose from, but Constellations has to be up there with some of the best.
+There are so many beer gardens for you to choose from, but Constellations has to be up there with some of the best.

-Not only is it a great place to relax with a beer, but Constellations also regularly offers some brilliant food and drink events, gigs and arts markets.
+Not only is it a great place to relax with a beer, Constellations regularly offers brilliant food and drink events, gigs and arts markets.

 Thomas Rigby’s/Lady of Mann